HOME

 ~Erik

-My family and I started eating a low fat raw vegan diet a couple of years ago when I was having up to 15 asthma attacks a day.
+My family and I started eating a low fat raw vegan diet four years ago when I was having up to 15 asthma attacks a day.
 I had tried every asthma medication and wasn't seeing any improvement.
-I was tired of visiting Emergency Rooms, so we decided to give this diet a try.
-After eating low fat raw vegan for 3 days, I went from having 15 asthma attacks a day to zero!
+Instead, my asthma continued to worsen.
+I was tired of visiting Emergency Rooms, so we decided to give the low fat raw vegan diet a try.
+After being on the diet for 3 days, I went from having 15 asthma attacks a day to zero!
 It was tough at first, but now we know how to make the diet fun!
 And we feel better!
+80% of our calories come from carbs, 10% from protein, and 10% from fat.
+And we get all of that from a raw, plant based, low fat diet!
+If you're trying to go fully raw for maximum health benefits or want to include more fresh raw foods in your diet, these recipes are for you!

 ~Erik